 - Follow the requirements as described on this page.

-- Starting August 1, 2022, account for and report to Google Play the amount of all paid transactions from the alternative billing system for invoicing.
-Instructions for reporting will be provided to developers who complete the declaration form and complete their onboarding for the program.
+- Account for and report to Google Play the amount of all paid transactions from the alternative billing system for invoicing.
+Instructions for monthly reporting will be provided to developers who complete the declaration form and complete their onboarding for the program.

 Google will not remove or reject, or reject updates of, non-gaming apps from participating developers for offering an alternative billing system for users in the EEA.
 Google Play’s billing system will continue to be required for apps and games distributed via Play to users outside of the EEA and games distributed to users in the EEA.

 If your app meets the program eligibility and other requirements, you should complete the declaration form and submit your app update.
 Note it may take some time for us to process your application.
 If you do not qualify for the program, you will need to update your app to be in compliance with Google Play’s Payments policies and resubmit.